As we enter the new year, here are the major championships you can't miss in 2019.

 What?
 FIS Freestyle Ski and Snowboarding World Championships (read our preview)

 Where?
 Park City, Utah, USA and other resorts in Utah

 When?
 1–10 February 2019

 The world championships for freestyle skiing and snowboarding were separate until 2013.
 They were merged for the first time in 2015.

 What?
 IIHF Ice Hockey Women’s World Championship

 When?
 4–14 April 2019

-There will be ten teams competing in Espoo, the largest top-division women's world championship since the tournament began in 1990.
+There were ten teams competing in Espoo, the largest top-division women's world championship since the tournament began in 1990.